Gunduwa Stories: first-hand accounts from some of our members and project partners.

 I was involved with Extension Hill as an Environment and Community Manager.
 My role was to renegotiate the environmental approvals for the Extension Hill project.
 I spent three years renegotiating very carefully and getting approval for a bigger project.

-After forming the association, which was basically trying to look at conservation efforts in a radius around the mine, we invited all conservation groups who were active in the area including the Australian Wildlife Conservancy (AWC), Bush Heritage, the Malleefowl group, and the Aboriginal traditional owners: including the Widi, Badimia and Southern Yamaji mobs.
+After forming the Association, which was basically trying to support conservation efforts in the region surrounding around the mine, we invited conservation groups who were active in the area including the Australian Wildlife Conservancy, Bush Heritage, the Malleefowl group, and local Traditional Owners including the Widi, Badimia, and Southern Yamaji mobs.
 On consultation, the Aboriginal groups volunteered the name Gunduwa – which is the Badimia name for the echidna.

 GRCA had a perfect balance of interests.